Ribbonlength of families of folded ribbon knots: Ribbonlength of pretzel, twist, and torus knots

 At this point, if we look along the northwest branch of the ribbon (in Figure~\ref{fig:Case3-2} left), we see $D$ on the bottom, then $E$ in the middle, then $F$ on the top.
 We next look at the region with $r$ half-twists and make adjustments so we can identify the corresponding ends.
 We fold $E'$ back to lie along $D'$, and then fold $F'$ so it lies atop $E'$.
 This second maneuver adds 1 unit of folded ribbonlength corresponding to a fold from angle $\nicefrac{\pi}{2}$.
 The final result is shown on the right in Figure~\ref{fig:Case3-2}.

 We now place the region with $r$ half-twists atop the region with $q$ half-twists, such that $F', E', D'$ rest along $F, E, D$, and $A'$ rests along $A$.
 Here, $F, F'$ are inside $E, E'$, which in turn are inside $D,D'$.
-At this point, we identify $F$ and $F'$ and shrink the connection until it lies along the edge of the center squares.
-Similarly for $E, E'$, and $D, D'$, and $A, A'$.
+At this point, we identify $F$ and $F'$ creating a fold from angle $0$, and shrink the connection until it lies along the edge of the center squares.
+Similarly, for $E, E'$, and $D, D'$, and $A, A'$.

 {\bf Case 4.} Let $K=P(p,q,r)$ be a knot such that $p,r>0$ and odd with $q<0$ and even.
 This case is identical to Case 3, except that the region of $\kw$ representing $q$ should be constructed in the clockwise direction.